CruzHacks/CruzHacks2026-Engineering-Organizer-Challenge/README.md

 While reviewing applicants, remember that technical skills are only a portion of what we look for.
 We also value soft skills such as teamwork, communication, and dedication to the team.
 Don't worry if your supplemental application is not perfect - we will consider your application holistically.

 # Instructions

+Most of your responsibility on the eningeering team would be to maintain the website, and working closely with our Design and Logistics team to create a website that has a creative theme, and user friendly to our hackers!
+The first skill we are looking for is if our engineers can surface data into **JSX components while following a design mockup.**

+You will be using ReactJS to complete this challenge.
+Please follow the Figma Mockup HERE, to surface the data in `EventLogistics.js`, provided in this repository in any method you wish.

+You do not need to follow the Figma down to every little detail, feel free to add any modifications that you see fit.
+However please follow the design to the best of your ability.

+# Evaluation

+What we are looking for in your submission
+* Fluency and Experience with JSX and CSS
+* Ability to follow a design specification
+* Modular and commented code - we will be working in a team, and it is important to us that you know how to write readable code in a collaborative repo.
+* Reflection and thought - as part of your reflection submission, being able to communicate to us your thought process.

+# Submission Materials

+Please submit the following in a GitHub Repository:
+* Your code.
+Any folders or additional ReactJS setup is allowed as well.
+* README.MD: Simple instructions to run your project as well as directory path for main code files (so we know where to look).
+If no instructions are provided, your submission will not be evaluated
+* Reflection.txt (or .md): A text file that answers the following questions
+    * What technologies were used
+    * What was the most challenging part of this task
+    * What is something you wish to learn or improve upon when joining our CruzHacks team

+If you have any questions, please email contact@cruzhacks.com.